 Unpleasant, smelly bacteria.
-Bacteria in your mouth loves the sugar from everything you eat and drink – and on Valentine’s Day we traditionally eat quite a lot of sugary foods.
+Bacteria in your mouth love the sugar from everything you eat and drink – and on Valentine’s Day, we traditionally eat quite a lot of sugary foods.
 This calls for brushing, flossing, and rinsing.

 Dry mouth.
 Saliva keeps your enamel protected against tooth erosion and protects teeth by washing away debris in your mouth that would otherwise stay around and foster offensive odors.
 Hydrate properly, and if you still have a dry mouth, visit us at Comfort Dental Centre Buderim.

 The foods we eat and drink.
 Some foods and drinks lead to bad breath.
 Peppers, garlic, hot sauce, and wine are all delicious, but they can cause bad breath that is hard to mask.
 One way keep bad breath at bay is to keep your mouth moist, and the best foods for that are crunchy raw veggies and fresh fruits.

 They not only scrub your teeth while you chew, but their crunch promotes saliva production.

 Bacteria on our tongue.
 A clean mouth means a clean tongue.
 Your tongue is a soft, warm home for microscopic residue from the day’s foods and drinks.
 So scrub that tongue!

 The Link Between Oral Health And Heart Health

 Valentine’s Day is a heart-based day, and it turns out dental health may be good for your heart’s health.
 Gum disease increases the risk for heart attack by nearly 50%, according to a recent study that tested the link between gum disease and heart attack risk.